-Though not common, self-injurious behaviors (SIBs) sometimes occur in children and adults with Autism Spectrum Disorder (ASD), particularly in those with intellectual disability and/or limited functional communication abilities.
+Though not common, self-injurious behaviors (SIBs) sometimes occur in children and adults on the autism spectrum, particularly in those with intellectual disability and/or limited functional communication abilities.
 SIB is defined as behaviors that result in physical injury to an individual’s own body.
-Common forms of SIBs in individuals with ASD include head banging, punching or hitting oneself, hand/arm biting, picking at skin or sores, swallowing dangerous substances or objects, and excessive skin rubbing or scratching.
+Common forms of SIBs in autistic individuals include head banging, punching or hitting oneself, hand/arm biting, picking at skin or sores, swallowing dangerous substances or objects, and excessive skin rubbing or scratching.

 It is often difficult to determine the cause of an SIB while one is occurring.
 The best way to determine the cause is to have an experienced behavior therapist conduct a Functional Behavioral Assessment (FBA).
 An FBA will examine what happens before the SIB occurs (the antecedents), the environment, and what happens afterwards (the consequences).
 It is also important to consult a medical doctor about SIBs to rule out any medical triggers.
 This is particularly important if the SIB is new, begins suddenly, or if the behavior is constant.

 - Medical Causes: For some individuals on the autism spectrum, SIB may be a way to mediate pain.
 By stimulating pain in a controlled way (through the SIB), the individual seeks to mask another source of pain, such as an ear infection, toothache, headache, or constipation.
 Additionally, what appears to be SIBs may actually be involuntary movements, which may be accompanying a seizure.

 - Genetic Predisposition: Research has shown that some individuals’ genes may make them more likely to have SIBs.
 In particular, those with certain genetic syndromes, such as Lesch-Nyhan, Prader-Willi, Smith-Magenis, de Lange, and Fragile X, are more likely to have SIBs.